liriliri/licia/doc.md

 ## idxOf

 Get the index at which the first occurrence of value.
-TODO

 |Name       |Type  |Desc                |
 |-----------|------|--------------------|